at-aaims/sickle/README.md

 SICKLE = Sparse Intelligent Curation for Knowledge-driven Learning Efficiency

-"Separating the wheat from the chaff"
+SICKLE is a tool to "separate the wheat from the chaff", that is, to extract data with the probabilistically highest information content.

 # Subsampling